We're Living With the Consequences of Rich Nations' Vaccine Hoarding - The Biden administration has finally backed a patent waiver for Covid vaccines, but it's already too late for Argentina and countless countries across the Global South.

 Under pressure, the Biden administration finally announced on May 5 that it would support a waiver on intellectual property rights to increase the production of Covid vaccines worldwide.
 As United States Trade Rep. Katherine Tai put it, "This is a global health crisis, and the extraordinary circumstances of the Covid-19 pandemic call for extraordinary measures."

 Keeping vaccine-related patents and technologies private has already had deadly consequences, and the repercussions may be long-term.
-Although multiple vaccines have proved effective against the coronavirus variants that originated in South Africa, Brazil and Britain (and have since spread across the globe), there is no guarantee they will be effective against future mutations—a scenario that becomes more likely as populations take longer to be vaccinated.
+Although multiple vaccines have proved effective against the coronavirus variants that originated in South Africa, Brazil and Britain (and have since spread across the globe), there is no guarantee they will protect us from future mutations—a scenario that becomes more likely as populations take longer to be vaccinated.

 "The only way to stop this [virus] is through mass vaccinations," says Dr. Vanina Stanek, a specialist in infectious diseases at Hospital Italiano in Buenos Aires.
 "I think the countries with the largest purchasing power have a certain moral obligation, but whether you look at it as an act of solidarity or not, [vaccinating the planet] is the best strategy."